 Archives for May 2017

-It happens every day: people join a gym and have no idea what exercises to start doing.
-Many start reading fitness magazines and/or watch competitive physique athletes/bodybuilders and try to mimic their routines and lifestyles.
-Many follow the routines other gym members are doing not knowing if the exercises they’re doing are beneficial or a waste of time.
+It happens every day: people join a gym and have no idea what weight training exercises to start doing.
+Many start reading fitness magazines and/or watch competitive physique athletes/bodybuilders and try to mimic their gym routines and lifestyles.
+Many follow the gym routines other gym members are doing not knowing if the exercises they’re doing are beneficial or a waste of time.
 [Read more…] about What exercises should I do when I join a gym?

 Heather Eastman stated,”Despite what many keyboard warriors and ‘experts’ may say underneath fitness videos and posts, you don’t need to be ripped to be physically capable.
 A shredded exterior is NOT an indication of peak fitness since many other factors contribute to performance and functionality.”
 I often see many people join a gym and one of the first things they do is weigh themselves.
 About two or three weeks later there are sighs of disappointment as more pounds have been gained instead of lost.
 [Read more…] about Focus on Health, not the Scale!